stevegrunwell/write-some-docs/slides.md

 Note:

 * Foo and bar have been done to death, so have Bob and Alice.
 Try fresh names and variables that mean something
-* Good to remember that not everyone drinks, so using beer or whisky in your examples can be othering
+* Good to remember that not everyone drinks alcohol, so using beer or whisky in your examples can be othering
-* Instead, I like to use tacos, cats + dogs, coffee, and other relatable things
+* Instead, I like to use tacos, pizza, animals, and other relatable things
     * Pop-culture references can be a great way to share your favorite media
     * The number of times John, Paul, George, and Ringo have showed up in my examples is embarrassing